Glenn A. Baker

-Glenn A. Baker (born 28 July 1952) is an Australian journalist, commentator, author and broadcaster known for his vast knowledge of rock music.
-He has written books and magazine articles on rock music and travel, interviewed celebrities, managed bands such as Ol' 55 and promoted tours of international stars.
-In the mid-1980s, Baker took the BBC's "Rock Brain of the Universe" crown three times.
+Glenn A. Baker (28 July 1952 – 31 July 2026) was an Australian journalist, historian, commentator, author and broadcaster known for his vast knowledge of rock music.
+He wrote books and magazine articles on rock music and travel as well as album sleeves, interviewed celebrities, managed bands such as Ol' 55 as well as co-founding local record label Raven Records and promoting tours of international stars.

 Baker was the Australian editor of Billboard for over 20 years.
-He won the inaugural Australian Travel Writer of the Year award in 1995 from the Australian Society of Travel Writers, and he won the award again in 2000.
+In the mid-1980s, he took the BBC's "Rock Brain of the Universe" crown three times.
+He won the inaugural Australian Travel Writer of the Year award in 1995 from the Australian Society of Travel Writers and again won the award in 2000.